 Shirdi is located approximately 296 Kilometers from Mumbai (Bombay) City in India.
-The nearest railway station is Kopargaon 15 kilometers on Manmad - Daund section of Central Railways.
+The nearest railway station is Kopargaon that is 15 kilometers on the Manmad - Daund section of Central Railways.

 IMPORTANT PLACES TO VISIT IN SHIRDI

 A millionaire from Nagpur owned Samadhi Mandir of Shri Sai Baba, a famous Sai devotee Shreemant Gopalrao.
 Gopalrao wanted to keep an idol of Murlidhar here.
-However, Baba himself became Murlidhar and the Mandir became the Samadhi Mandir of Baba.
-The Mandir is built with stones and Baba's Samadhi is built with white marble stones.
+However, Baba himself became Murlidhar, and the temple became the Samadhi Mandir of Baba.
+The temple was built with stones and Baba's Samadhi with white marble stones.
 A railing is built in marble around the Samadhi and is full of ornamental decorations.
 In front of the Samadhi are two silver pillars full of decorative designs.
-Just behind the Samadhi is Sai Baba's marvelous statue made of Italian marble which shows him seated on a throne.
-This idol was made by late Balaji Vasant.
+Just behind the Samadhi is Sai Baba's marvelous statue made of Italian marble, which shows him seated on a throne.
+The idol was created or designed by the late Balaji Vasant.

-This statue was installed on 7th October 1954.
+The statue was installed on 7th October 1954.
 Above the statue is an open, silver umbrella.
-The front of the Mandir has an assembly hall where about 600 devotees can be accommodated.
-Here is the showcase where various things handled by Baba are kept.
-On the first floor of the Mandir are pictures depicting the life of Baba.
+The front of the mandir has an assembly hall, where about 600 devotees can assemble.
+Here is the showcase, where preserved the various things handled by Babaji.
+On the first floor of the Mandir, pictures are depicting the life of Baba.

 The routine of the temple starts at 5 a.m. with Bhoopali, a morning song, and closes at 10 o'clock in the night after Shejarati is sung.
 Only on three occasions, the temple is kept open overnight .ie. on Gurupoornima, Dassera, and Ramnavami.
-Every Thursday and on each festival, a Palakhi with Baba's photo is taken out from the temple.
+Every Thursday and on each festival, a Palakhi with Baba's photo is taken out of the temple.